arminwasicek/sumonotebooksdocs/source/index.rst

     :alt: Enter query in paragraph

-First thing is to instruct Zeppelin to use the Sumo interpreter by entering `%spark.sumo` in the forst line of the paragraph.
+First thing is to instruct Zeppelin to use the Sumo interpreter by entering `%spark.sumo` in the first line of the paragraph.
 This annotation indicates that the paragraph is routed to the Sumo interpreter running in the backend.
 This interpreter checks the query, connects to Sumo using access id and access key and retrieves the data.
 The data is represented as a `Spark DataFrame <https://spark.apache.org/docs/2.1.0/sql-programming-guide.html>`_ and can be used as such through the name displayed in the DataFrame field.
 In this example this is ``myquery768``.

 .. note:: In fact it uses a customized version of the `sumo-java-client <https://github.com/SumoLogic/sumo-java-client>`_, therefore it has the same restrictions.